 I’d say about 78% of the people who visit our shop, look at these unsuspecting magical dishes and have absolutely no idea what they are.
 It’s been a true honor to educate people about this.
 I cringe at the memory of the days when I, too, frustratingly tried spreading hardened butter on my toast just to watch the soft insides tear apart; leaving me with a pile of torn up chunks of gluten unevenly scattered with cold pieces of churned cream.
 Or when I would put out a big brick of a creamy Kerrygold in the morning and would come home to a crystalized puddle of melted gold.
-Heartbroken, I would try to salvage what I could but alas, these are the third world problems I faced and it was tough.
+Heartbroken, I would try to salvage what I could but alas, these are the first world problems I faced and it was tough.

 There are two pieces to the French butter dish; the bottom half- which looks like your usual small canister or bowl.
 And the top half; a mushroom-shaped lid with a cylindrical molded compartment where you store the butter inside.
 You simply pack butter into the top of the mushroom top lid then fill the base (about an inch) with cool water and invert the lid over the base.

 “But wait!
 Wouldn’t the butter just fall out into the water?”
 The simple answer is… “No”.
 I’m sure someone could figure out a way to achieve that but you’d have to very haphazardly place a stick of butter without any pressure whatsoever into the hole, tip it upside down and then it’d be likely you would witness a nice “plop” into the water below.
 Like I said, just pack in the butter, place the lid on top and… voila!
 Smooth, creamy and perfectly spreadable at all times.
-Because of the water in the bottom, the butter is safe from oxygen and therefore stays fresh without refrigeration and at the perfect temperature- never too hot or cold; sure to get Goldie Lock’s stamp of approval.
+Because of the water in the bottom, the butter is safe from oxygen and therefore stays fresh without refrigeration and at the perfect temperature.
+Never too hot or cold; sure to get Goldie Lock’s stamp of approval.